Skip to main content

 $200

-While Respondent has a marketplace presence in over 175 countries, a majority of our members are in the United States.
-When recruiting internationally, it's imperative to maximize response rates in smaller pools by setting an enticing incentive.
+While Respondent operates in over 175 countries, most of our members are in the United States.
+Adjust the incentive to maximize response rates from smaller candidate pools when recruiting internationally.

 Did this answer your question?